The House of Belonging

-“Cullen doesn’t get to say how we use resources.”
+“Cullen doesn’t get a say in how we use our resources.”

 They all shut up.

-“Roger that,” he murmured, not willing to mount a defense.
+“Roger that,” Cullen murmured, not willing to mount a defense.

 But the big man wouldn’t let go of the bone.

-“This isn’t your business, Cullen,” Winslow seethed.
+“This isn’t your business,” Winslow seethed.
 “You made it real clear what you thought of this place—”

 “Winslow,” Vincent interrupted and placed a claw on the other man’s padded shoulder.
-“We are a place of second chances.
+“We are a community of second chances.
 Many people, including yourself, were under the spell of the gold.”

-While he appreciated the camaraderie, the other men wouldn’t.
+While Cullen appreciated the understanding, the other men wouldn’t.
 Not a fair payment for Vincent’s tolerance.